Resources

 U.S. Home Healthcare Services Market: Size & Forecast by Service Type (Skilled Nursing, Rehabilitation, Aide Services), Payer (Medicare, Medicaid, Commercial), Patient Group & Region – Forecast and Analysis to 2035

-Report ID: MRHC - 1041509 Pages: 203 Jun-2025 Formats*: PDF Category: Healthcare Delivery: 24 to 72 Hours Download Free Sample ReportThe U.S. home healthcare services industry continues to expand rapidly as healthcare providers, payers, and patients increasingly recognize the cost-effectiveness and clinical benefits of home-based care delivery.
-With an aging population of over 88 million Americans expected to be 65+ by 2050, the demand for skilled nursing, rehabilitation, and specialized home healthcare services is driving unprecedented market growth.
-Medicare and Medicaid reimbursement policies increasingly favor home healthcare as a cost-effective alternative to institutional care.
+Report ID: MRHC - 1041509 Pages: 203 Jun-2025 Formats*: PDF Category: Healthcare Delivery: 24 to 72 Hours Download Free Sample ReportThe U.S. home healthcare services industry is growing quickly as healthcare providers, payers, and patients see the benefits and savings of home care.
+With over 88 million Americans expected to be 65 or older by 2050, there is a rising need for skilled nursing, rehabilitation, and specialized home healthcare services.
+This demand is fueling significant market growth.
+Medicare and Medicaid are increasingly supporting home healthcare as a cheaper option than institutional care.

-For instance, In September 2024, the Centers for Medicare & Medicaid Services (CMS) announced updated reimbursement rates for home healthcare services under the Patient-Driven Groupings Model (PDGM), applying a 3.2% market basket inflation factor for 2025.
-This policy change is expected to drive further adoption of home healthcare services across skilled nursing, therapy, and chronic care management segments.
+For example, in September 2024, the Centers for Medicare & Medicaid Services (CMS) announced new reimbursement rates for home healthcare services under the Patient-Driven Groupings Model (PDGM).
+They applied a 3.2% market basket inflation factor for 2025.
+This change is likely to lead to more use of home healthcare services in skilled nursing, therapy, and chronic care management.

-The industry is experiencing significant technological transformation through remote patient monitoring, artificial intelligence-driven care coordination, and telehealth integration.
-Leading home healthcare providers are investing heavily in digital health platforms to improve patient outcomes, reduce readmission rates, and enhance operational efficiency.
-These technological advances are enabling providers to serve more complex patient populations while maintaining high-quality care standards and achieving better financial performance.
+The industry is also going through a major technological change with remote patient monitoring, AI-driven care coordination, and telehealth integration.
+Top home healthcare providers are investing in digital health platforms to improve patient outcomes, reduce readmission rates, and boost operational efficiency.
+These advancements are allowing providers to handle more complex patient needs while maintaining high care standards and improving financial results.

 Skilled Nursing Services Segment Projected to Showcase the Largest Growth During the Forecast Period

-Skilled nursing services are projected to show significant growth during the forecast period, representing approximately 40% of the total home healthcare services market in the U.S. These services include wound care management, medication administration, chronic disease monitoring, and post-acute care following hospital discharge.
-The complexity of care provided in home settings continues to increase as healthcare systems push for earlier hospital discharges and value-based care models emphasize outcomes over volume.
+Skilled nursing services are expected to grow significantly during the forecast period.
+They represent about 40% of the total home healthcare services market in the U.S. These services include wound care management, medication administration, chronic disease monitoring, and post-acute care after hospital discharge.
+The complexity of care in home settings is increasing as healthcare systems push for earlier hospital discharges.
+Value-based care models also focus on outcomes instead of volume.

-The growth in skilled nursing services is attributed to rising chronic disease prevalence, with over 190 million Americans living with at least one chronic condition.
-This demographic requires ongoing medical supervision and clinical intervention that skilled nurses can effectively provide in the home setting.
-Medicare data shows that beneficiaries receiving skilled home health services have significantly lower readmission rates compared to those without home healthcare support.
+The demand for skilled nursing services is linked to the rising number of chronic diseases.
+Over 190 million Americans live with at least one chronic condition.
+This group needs ongoing medical supervision and clinical intervention, which skilled nurses can effectively provide at home.
+Medicare data shows that beneficiaries who receive skilled home health services have much lower readmission rates than those without home healthcare support.

-Major home healthcare providers such as Amedisys, Optum Home Health, and BrightSpring Health Services are actively expanding and restructuring their service capabilities through mergers, acquisitions, and divestitures in 2024 and 2025 to meet growing demand for skilled nursing and home healthcare services.
-The integration of telehealth platforms and remote monitoring technologies is enabling skilled nurses to manage larger patient caseloads while maintaining clinical quality and safety standards.
+Major home healthcare providers like Amedisys, Optum Home Health, and BrightSpring Health Services are actively expanding and restructuring their services.
+They are doing this through mergers, acquisitions, and divestitures in 2024 and 2025 to meet the growing need for skilled nursing and home healthcare services.
+The integration of telehealth platforms and remote monitoring technologies allows skilled nurses to manage larger patient loads while keeping clinical quality and safety standards high.

 Southeast Region to Exhibit the Highest Growth During the Forecast Period

-The Southeast region is estimated to witness significant growth during the forecast period, driven by rapid aging population, Medicare Advantage penetration, and favorable regulatory environments.
-States like Florida, Texas, and North Carolina are experiencing unprecedented demand for home healthcare services as retiree populations continue to grow and healthcare systems prioritize community-based care models.
+The Southeast region is expected to see strong growth during the forecast period.
+This growth is fueled by a rapidly aging population, an increase in Medicare Advantage plans, and supportive government policies.
+States like Florida, Texas, and North Carolina are seeing a huge demand for home healthcare services as the retiree population rises and healthcare systems focus on community-based care.

-Florida leads the region with approximately 4.6 million residents aged 65 and older, representing about 21% of the state's population in 2025.
-The state's home healthcare market is mainly driven by Medicare Advantage plan growth and state Medicaid waiver programs that prioritize home and community-based services.
-Texas follows closely with significant investments in rural home healthcare access and telehealth infrastructure.
+Florida is at the forefront with around 4.6 million residents aged 65 and older, making up about 21% of the state's population in 2025.
+The state's home healthcare market mainly benefits from the growth of Medicare Advantage plans and state Medicaid waiver programs that focus on home and community-based services.
+Texas is also making strides, with important investments in rural home healthcare access and telehealth infrastructure.

 U.S. Home Healthcare Services Market Analysis

-The U.S. home healthcare services industry faces significant workforce shortages, particularly in nursing and therapy disciplines, with turnover rates averaging around 70% annually, posing ongoing challenges to care delivery and access.
-Regulatory compliance requirements under CMS quality reporting programs and state licensing variations create operational complexity and increased administrative costs.
-Reimbursement rate pressures from Medicare and Medicaid managed care organizations continue to impact provider margins, requiring operational efficiency improvements and technology investments.
+The U.S. home healthcare services industry faces major workforce shortages, especially in nursing and therapy roles.
+Turnover rates average around 70% each year, which creates ongoing challenges for delivering care and maintaining access.
+Regulatory requirements from CMS quality reporting programs and state licensing differences add to operational complexity and raise administrative costs.
+Pressures on reimbursement rates from Medicare and Medicaid managed care organizations continue to affect provider margins.
+This situation requires improvements in operational efficiency and investments in technology.

-Despite these constraints, the market offers substantial growth opportunities through value-based care contracts, technology-enabled service delivery, and expansion into underserved geographic markets.
-The adoption of remote patient monitoring and artificial intelligence is helping providers manage larger patient populations while improving clinical outcomes and reducing costs.
-Government initiatives supporting aging-in-place policies and Medicare Advantage growth provide sustainable reimbursement pathways for innovative service delivery models.
+Despite these challenges, the market presents significant growth opportunities through value-based care contracts, technology-driven service delivery, and expansion into underserved areas.
+The use of remote patient monitoring and artificial intelligence helps providers manage larger patient populations while enhancing clinical outcomes and lowering costs.
+Government initiatives that support aging-in-place policies and the growth of Medicare Advantage create stable reimbursement options for innovative service delivery models.

-Based on service type, the home healthcare services market is segmented into skilled nursing services, rehabilitation services, home health aide services, medical social services, hospice and palliative care services, specialized services, and technology-enabled services.
-The skilled nursing services segment held a market share of over 40% in 2024 and is expected to grow at the highest CAGR from 2025-2035.
+The home healthcare services market is divided by service type into skilled nursing services, rehabilitation services, home health aide services, medical social services, hospice and palliative care services, specialized services, and technology-enabled services.
+The skilled nursing services segment held over 40% of the market share in 2024 and is expected to grow at the highest rate from 2025 to 2035.

-Based on payer type, the market is segmented into Medicare, Medicaid, commercial insurance, private pay, and other payers.
-The Medicare segment is expected to grow at a higher CAGR through 2035, driven by demographic trends and policy support for home-based care.
+By payer type, the market is categorized into Medicare, Medicaid, commercial insurance, private pay, and other payers.
+The Medicare segment is projected to grow at a faster rate through 2035, driven by demographic trends and policy support for home-based care.

-Based on patient demographics, the market serves geriatric patients (65+ years), adult patients (18-64 years), and pediatric patients (0-17 years).
-The geriatric segment dominates with over 65% market share, reflecting the aging U.S. population and chronic disease prevalence in older adults.
+The market also serves different patient demographics, including geriatric patients (65+ years), adult patients (18-64 years), and pediatric patients (0-17 years).
+The geriatric segment dominates the market with over 65% of the share, reflecting the aging U.S. population and the prevalence of chronic diseases among older adults.

 Regional Market Analysis

-Florida leads the U.S. home healthcare services market with significant Medicare Advantage penetration and state policy support for aging-in-place initiatives.
-The state's regulatory environment favors home healthcare expansion, with streamlined licensing processes and telehealth-friendly policies driving provider growth and innovation.
+Florida leads the U.S. home healthcare market with strong Medicare Advantage enrollment and state support for aging-in-place programs.
+The regulations in the state promote home healthcare expansion.
+Easier licensing processes and telehealth-friendly policies encourage provider growth and innovation.

-Texas continues to expand its home healthcare infrastructure to serve diverse urban and rural populations.
-The state's Medicaid managed care programs increasingly prioritize home and community-based services, creating opportunities for specialized providers serving low-income populations and individuals with disabilities.
+Texas is growing its home healthcare infrastructure to serve both urban and rural communities.
+The state's Medicaid managed care programs are increasingly focusing on home and community-based services.
+This trend creates opportunities for specialized providers who serve low-income individuals and those with disabilities.

-California demonstrates strong growth in technology-enabled home healthcare services, with Silicon Valley companies developing innovative care delivery platforms.
-The state's large Medicare Advantage population and progressive healthcare policies support advanced home healthcare models including hospital-at-home programs and AI-driven care coordination.
+California shows significant growth in technology-based home healthcare services.
+Companies in Silicon Valley are developing new care delivery platforms.
+The state's large Medicare Advantage population and progressive healthcare policies support new home healthcare models, including hospital-at-home programs and AI-driven care coordination.

-New York focuses on integrating home healthcare with managed long-term care programs and dual-eligible special needs plans.
-The state's emphasis on social determinants of health and health equity creates opportunities for comprehensive home healthcare models serving diverse patient populations.
+New York is working to integrate home healthcare with managed long-term care programs and dual-eligible special needs plans.
+The state's focus on social determinants of health and health equity opens doors for home healthcare models that serve a variety of patients.

 U.S. Home Healthcare Services Market Share

 Major players like Amedisys, Optum (LHC Group), BrightSpring Health Services, BAYADA Home Healthcare, AccentCare Inc., and Enhabit Home Health & Hospice compete strongly in the U.S. home healthcare services industry.
-These companies focus on strategic acquisitions, technology investments, and value-based care partnerships to strengthen their market positions and expand service capabilities.
-As demand grows for comprehensive home healthcare across Medicare, Medicaid, and commercial populations, companies invest heavily in workforce development, clinical quality programs, and operational efficiency initiatives.
+These companies focus on acquisitions, technology investments, and partnerships in value-based care to improve their market positions and expand services.
+As the demand for home healthcare grows among Medicare, Medicaid, and commercial populations, companies invest heavily in workforce development, clinical quality programs, and operational efficiency.

-Leading providers are forming strategic partnerships with health systems, Medicare Advantage plans, and technology companies to create integrated care delivery models.
+Leading providers are forming partnerships with health systems, Medicare Advantage plans, and technology companies to create integrated care delivery models.
 These collaborations enable better care coordination, improved patient outcomes, and sustainable financial performance under value-based payment arrangements.
-The market is also witnessing increased private equity investment in home healthcare platforms that can scale operations and integrate advanced technologies.
+The market is also seeing more private equity investment in home healthcare platforms that can grow operations and integrate new technologies.

 U.S. Home Healthcare Services Market Companies